 Our core oil sands production is complemented by our international and offshore assets that we anticipate will provide stable, low-cost cash flow.

-In addition, we own and operate four refineries (with a combined capacity of 460,000 barrels per day) a lubricants plant, Canada’s largest ethanol plant, wind farms, and a large network of retail businesses (1,500+) which provide North American consumers with secure sources of energy.
+In addition, we own and operate four refineries (with a combined capacity of 460,000 barrels per day), Canada’s largest ethanol plant, wind farms, and a large network of retail businesses (1,500+) which provide North American consumers with secure sources of energy.

 Our investments in renewable wind energy and biofuel play a key part of Suncor's climate change action plan.
 In 2010, Suncor marked an industry milestone by becoming the first oil sands company to complete surface reclamation of a tailings pond, a key step in returning the site back to nature.
 The company also received approval to implement new tailings management technology — called TROTM — across its existing operations, potentially reducing tailings reclamation time by decades and speeding the return of oil sands mining sites to natural habitat.